abinit/abinit/doc/mkdocs-tutorials/rf1.md

 every force component the mean of the forces on all atoms.
-This is actually done when the gradient with respect to reduced coordinates are transformed into forces, and specified in cartesian coordinates, as can be seen in the output file for the small displacement :
+This is actually done when the gradient with respect to reduced coordinates are transformed into forces, and specified in cartesian coordinates, as can be seen in the output file for the small displacement:

      cartesian forces (hartree/bohr) at end:
         1     -0.00001684560079    -0.00094403841497    -0.00094403841497
         2      0.00001684560079     0.00094403841497     0.00094403841497

 This effect will be seen also at the level of 2DTE.
 The so-called "acoustic sum rule", imposing that the frequency of three modes (called acoustic modes) tend to zero with vanishing wavevector, will also be slightly broken.
 In this case also, it will be rather easy to reimpose the acoustic sum rule.
 In any case, taking a finer XC grid will allow one to reduce this effect.

 ## 3 DFPT calculation of a second derivative of the total energy

 We now compute the second derivative of the total energy with respect to the same atomic displacement, using the DFPT capabilities of ABINIT.